percona/pxb-docs/docs/xtrabackup_bin/restoring_individual_tables.md

 Tablespace Encryption](http://dev.mysql.com/doc/refman/5.7/en/innodb-tablespace-encryption.html)
 adds an additional .cfp file which contains the transfer key and an encrypted tablespace key.

+!!! note

-**NOTE**: The .cfg metadata file contains an *InnoDB* dictionary dump in a special format.
+    The .cfg metadata file contains an *InnoDB* dictionary dump in a special format.
 This format is different from the .exp one which is used in *XtraDB* for the same purpose.
 A .cfg\` file is not required to import a tablespace to *MySQL* 8.0 or Percona Server for MySQL 8.0.

     A tablespace is imported successfully even if the table is from another server, but *InnoDB* performs a schema validation if the corresponding .cfg file is located in the same directory.

 ## Importing the Table